Mahesh Rao: Early life and education

 Mahesh Rao was born on 14 February 1982 at Bangalore.
 He studied in St.Josephs High School Bangalore & did his graduation at PES College Bangalore.

 He was performing dramas since his school days.
 His friend Thilak introduced him to a theater performing dramas.
 He performed plays under Nataranga, Samudhaya, C.R.Simha's Vedike & Snehasamooha.
-In 2012 he married Kirthika, CO-producer of popular television serials Puttagowri Maduve & Akka.
+In 2012 he married Kirthika M Rao, CO-producer of popular television serials Puttagowri Maduve, Akka, Mangala Gowri Madhuve, Geetha and Nagini-2.